Funeral etiquette: the dos and don’ts

 Something you should certainly avoid doing at a funeral is using your phone or taking photos at the service.

-Esther Cardenas Pipoly, says, “You should never take out your cell phones for any reason, but especially not to scroll social media or take photos.
-I suggest leaving your cell phone in the car, but if you must bring it, make sure to keep it in silent mode.
+Esther Cardenas Pipoly, says, “You should never take out your phones for any reason, but especially not to scroll social media or take photos.
+I suggest leaving your phone in the car but, if you must bring it, make sure to keep it in silent mode.
 If you know that you will be expecting a call, sit towards the back of the room so that you can easily step outside to take care of it.”